BYU's concrete canoe once again floats on to national competition - The Daily Universe

 BYU has been chosen to compete in the American Society of Civil Engineers’ National Concrete Canoe Competition for the second year in a row.

 Concrete Canoe is exactly what it sounds like: engineering students from around the world compete to see who can make the fastest, floatiest and prettiest chunk of concrete.
 Points are awarded based on a paper written about the canoe, an oral presentation, a visual display of the canoe and the canoe’s performance in a race.
-Competitions are first held regionally, then regional winners move on to the national competition.
+Competitions are first held regionally.
+Regional winners move on to the national competition.

-Every year, teams that didn’t win their regional competition but cleared a certain bar of requirements can choose to submit their university’s name into a pool.
-Five of those are chosen at random to compete in the national competition, held this year from June 6-8 in Melbourne, Florida.
+Each year, teams that didn’t win their regional competition but cleared a certain bar of requirements can choose to submit their university’s name into a pool.
+Five of those are chosen at random to compete in the national competition held this year from June 6-8 in Melbourne, Florida.

 BYU won the luck of the draw last year.
 They were chosen this year, too.
-Anderson says that when the team found out, “We all just kind of lost it.
+Anderson said when the team found out, “We all just kind of lost it.
 It was crazy.”

 Students in BYU’s engineering program have been working on their canoe and training for the competitions for almost a year.
 “It’s a whirlwind,” Anderson said.
 “It’s dog-eat-dog out there.
 Every team has fantastic canoes.”

 Being qualified to enter the drawing is no small feat.
 Teams must have a high enough score on their report, return a form stating their desire to compete at nationals and finish in the top half of their student conference competition.
-Of the over 370 student chapters involved in Concrete Canoe, only 29 schools qualified to enter the final drawing.
+Only 29 schools qualified to enter the final drawing of the over 370 student chapters involved in Concrete Canoe.

-BYU has made the grade two years in a row now, which Beth Wiley, senior manager of student programs at the American Society of Civil Engineers, says is “pretty cool.”
+BYU has made the grade two years in a row now, which Beth Wiley, senior manager of student programs at the American Society of Civil Engineers, said is “pretty cool.”

-Since last September, BYU engineering students have been agonizing over their boat.
+BYU engineering students have been agonizing over their boat since last September.
 Getting a 300-pound slab of concrete to float isn’t as easy as it sounds, and team co-captain Melissa Adams Cowley, a 22-year-old from Vacaville, California, knows just how much effort it takes.

 “It’s a lot of fun, just straining sometimes on academics and life,” Cowley said.
 “We become like a family by the end of it.”